SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 ##

-> "When working with a team of Pythonists and R developers;
+> "When working with a team of Pythonistas and R developers;

 > daru-io helps convert Daru::DataFrame to multiple formats.

-> Yet some might think it was an ambitious idea;

-> And they are all honourable men."
+> Does this in daru-io seem ambitious?

 The second part of [daru-io](https://github.com/athityakumar/daru-io) is the collection of Exporters that ship with it.
 Exporters are used to write the data in a DataFrame, to a file / database.
 These